jorgegorka/the_tracker/README.md

 ## Log

+### Version 1.0.0

+Everything is stable so time to bump version to 1.0.0

+Added Kenshoo conversion pixel support

 ### Version 0.5.0

 Now you can add a tracker that will be displayed only once and removed from subsequent requests.